LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 -----------------------------------------------

 #define combine(arg1, arg2) arg1 ## arg2
+Some
 int xy = 3;
 printf("%d\n", combine(x, y));

 ```
 However if you were to surround x and y in quotes it would create "x""y" which is not a valid token.
+Token pasting is sneaky little tactic that makes it hard to read what the intention is.
+It's like you read two unrelated things, but I guess it just made something.
-Token pasting can very quickly create hard to read code for humans and tools, so NASA bans it to keep things simple.
+It can very quickly create hard to read code for humans and tools, so NASA bans it to keep things simple.

 #### Stringize
-On the other hand '#' is a stringize operator and turns the given parameter into a string.
+On the other hand '#' is a stringize operator, and it turns the given parameter into a string.
 The assert statement in rule 5 is a good example.
 The way that it accomplishes this is by surround the argument in double quotes.
-If there are already double quotes it will escape it.
+If there are already double quotes it will escape them.
+It is as if the programmer added the double quotes, but this makes it more dynamic.
 ```
 #define TO_STRING(x) #x
 printf("1> %s\n", TO_STRING(Big Ol Cheese Blocks));